20 Different Types of Snakes in Delaware

 by smashtonlee05 is licensed under CC BY 2.0

 Typically, ring-necked snakes measure around a foot long.
-The color ranges from blueish black to gray to brown, with a “ring” around the neck that is yellow or cream in color.
+The color ranges from blueish black to gray to brown, with a “ring” around the neck that is yellow or cream.

 They live in surface detritus from forests and eat skinks, salamanders, and worms.